jgoralcz/discordbots-server/README.md

 # Overview
-A Node.js microservice to account for user voting and updating the guild count to discord bots. \
+A Node.js microservice to account for user voting and updating the guild count to discord bots.
-Additionally, a cron job is ran against the main api to reset needed data.

 # Stack (Node)
 1. express